i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 ## 🔟 What is a Buffer?
 - A Buffer is a temporary memory area used to store raw binary data in Node.js.
-- Mainly used when working with streams or handling data from files or network.
+- Mainly used when working with streams or processing data from files or network.

 ## 1️⃣1️⃣ Difference between Buffer and Stream
 - **Buffer:** Stores entire data in memory; suitable for small, fixed data sizes.